 Notwithstanding the above, the return segment of a qualifying commute will no longer be considered an extension of duty if the individual engages in a ‘frolic’ or ‘detour.’
 In other words, if the individual deviates from his/her normal course to a location as described above – such as stopping for a non-duty related activity or his/her path indicates travel to another location, it will no longer be considered an extension of duty.

-Special Provision: Individuals working for public safety agencies in positions not normally covered by Supporting Heroes occurred as a result of the individual’s association with the public safety agency demonstrates that the injury that resulted in death occurred as a result of his/her association with the public safety agency or by being mistakenly identified as a member of a covered group because of his/her association with the agency.
+SPECIAL PROVISION: Individuals working for public safety agencies in positions not normally covered by Supporting Heroes could be covered in rare instances if compelling evidence demonstrates that the injury that resulted in death occurred as a result of the individual’s association with the public safety agency or by being mistakenly identified as a member of a covered group because of his/her association with the agency.

-Supporting Heroes recognizes cancer as occurring in the line -of-duty pursuant to documentation of a direct cause-effect relationship between duty and the injury/illness.
-We acknowledge the difficulties of documenting such a relationship and are working toward establishment of provisions for recognizing cancer presumptively.
-As a temporary measure, Supporting Heroes will recognize a death as occurring in the line-of-duty from cancer pursuant to the presumptive provisions of each individual state in which we serve.
+Supporting Heroes recognizes cancer as occurring in the line of duty pursuant to documentation of a direct cause-effect relationship between duty and the injury/illness.
+We acknowledge the difficulties of documenting such a relationship and are working toward the establishment of provisions for recognizing cancer presumptively.
+As a temporary measure, Supporting Heroes will recognize a death as occurring in the line of duty from cancer pursuant to the presumptive provisions of each individual state in which we serve.
 However, since we do not yet have mechanisms in place for medical assessment, recognition pursuant to this temporary provision can only occur after line-of-duty death benefits have been approved by the respective state.
-We may, however, provide limited support at our discretion in special circumstances while waiting for official determination.
+We may, however, provide limited support at our discretion in special circumstances while waiting for an official determination.

 Deaths that would otherwise qualify can be denied by Supporting Heroes if any of the following factors are present:

-The criteria presented herein are guidelines used by Supporting Heroes when considering classification of a death as ‘line-of-duty’ for its internal purposes and are subject to change without notice.
-When in doubt, concerned parties are encouraged to contact us directly to discuss specifics of a particular death.
+The criteria presented herein are guidelines used by Supporting Heroes when considering the classification of a death as ‘line of duty’ for its internal purposes and are subject to change without notice.
+When in doubt, concerned parties are encouraged to contact us directly to discuss the specifics of a particular death.
 Each is considered on a case-by-case basis.